Abkhazians

-The Abkhazians or Abkhazes (Note: Абхазы; Аԥсуаа, /ab/) are a Northwest Caucasian ethnic group, mainly living in Abkhazia, a disputed region on the northeastern coast of the Black Sea.
-A large Abkhaz diaspora population resides in Turkey, the origins of which lie in the Caucasian War in the late 19th century.
-Many Abkhaz also live in other parts of the former Soviet Union, particularly in Russia and Ukraine.
+The Abkhaz people, (Note: Аԥсуаа, /ab/) sometimes referred to as the Abkhazians, are a Northwest Caucasian ethnic group mainly living in Abkhazia — a region on the northeastern coast of the Black Sea which is internationally recognized as part of Georgia but is de facto outside of its control.
+A large Abkhaz diaspora population also resides in Turkey, Egypt, Syria and Russia.